MaJerle/c-code-style/README.md

 - Structure or enumeration may contain `typedef` keyword
 - All structure members must be lowercase
 - All enumeration members must be uppercase
-- Declare every member in its own line, even if they share the same type, eg. do not do `int a, b`
 - Structure/enumeration must follow doxygen documentation syntax

 When structure is declared, it may use one of `3` different options: